 Juanita Murray Chair of Child Death Overview Panel (Derby and Derbyshire)/ Designated Nurse for Safeguarding Children 01246 514073

-If you have concerns about the safety or the welfare of a child or young person please contact one of the below:
+If as a Professional you have concerns about the safety or welfare of a child or young person please contact any of team below:

 Michelina Racioppi: Assistant Director for Safeguarding Children/ Lead Designated Nurse for Safeguarding Children: T: 01332 868 741